 Industrial hemp (Cannabis Sativa L.) is an annual broadleaf plant with a taproot and is capable of very rapid growth under ideal growing conditions.
 Hemp is one of the easiest plants to cultivate, requiring little or no fertilizers, pesticides or herbicides.
 More than 50 different viruses, bacteria, fungi and insect pests are known to affect the hemp crop.
 However, its rapid growth rate and vigorous nature allow it to overcome the attack of most diseases and pests.

-The hemp plant is related to marijuana, but it doesn’t contain the psychoactive ingredient that generates a high, it contains less than 0.3% Tetrahydrocannabinol (THC).
+The hemp plant is related to marijuana, but it doesn’t contain the psychoactive ingredient that generates as high, it contains less than 0.3% Tetrahydrocannabinol (THC).

 Hemp and humanity have been linked for over 10,000 years.
-Hemp was one of the first agricultural crops, and remained the planet’s largest crop and most important industry until late last century, when its cultivation was baned.
-Although technically hemp is not illegal to grow, it requires obtaining a special permit from the DEA (Drug Enforcement Administration).
+Hemp was one of the first agricultural crops, and remained the planet’s largest crop and most important industry until late last century, when its cultivation was banned.
+Although, technically, hemp is not illegal to grow, it requires obtaining a special permit from the DEA (Drug Enforcement Administration).
 These permits are rarely given out and require that the crop be surrounded by security measures such as fences, razor wire, security guards, or dogs.

 While hemp faces significant legal obstacles due to its close relationship to the marijuana plant, most of the non-Western world never stopped growing hemp, and today hemp for commercial use is grown mostly by China, Hungary, England, Canada, Australia, France, Italy, Spain, Holland, Germany, Poland, Romania, Russia, Ukraine, India and throughout Asia.
 Other countries are working toward reviving the hemp industry.
 Allowing full-spectrum hemp farming would be a boon for mankind and mother Earth.